Amy Davidson: Career

 After appearing in the TV movie The Truth About Jane and an episode of the drama series Judging Amy, she was cast in the Mary-Kate and Ashley Olsen series So Little Time.

-Beginning in 2002, she then portrayed Kerry Hennessy in all 76 episodes of the aforementioned 8 Simple Rules.
+Beginning in 2002, she then portrayed Kerry Hennessy in all 76 episodes of 8 Simple Rules.
 She guest-starred on the sitcom Malcolm in the Middle and in the Hallmark Channel film Annie's Point opposite Betty White and Richard Thomas.
 Other roles include the film Goyband, in which she stars as a young Orthodox Jewish girl who falls for an ex-boyband pop star (Adam Pascal) who performs at her family's hotel in the Catskill Mountains.

 Davidson also runs a fashion and lifestyle blog.

 Personal life

-Davidson married actor Kacy Lockwood on May 1, 2010.
+Davidson married Kacy Lockwood on May 1, 2010.
 On November 2, 2015, Davidson announced on Instagram that they were expecting their first child.
 She gave birth to their son on March 1, 2016.